Duongg/capstone-project/README.md

   ]
 }

-CreateTodo - should create a new TODO for a current user.
-A shape of data send by a client application to this function can be found in the CreateTodoRequest.ts file
+CreateCar - should create a new Car for a current user.
+A shape of data send by a client application to this function can be found in the CreateCarRequest.ts file
-It receives a new TODO item to be created in JSON format that looks like this:
+It receives a new Car item to be created in JSON format that looks like this:

 {
   "createdAt": "2019-07-27T20:01:45.424Z",